Racism in association football: Italy

 In 1984, during a Derby della Mole match, Juventus supporters racially abused Torino's Brazilian midfielder Léo Júnior by displaying banners with racist phrases.
 In retaliation, Torino's fans responded with a banner with written Meglio negro che juventino ("Better [being a] negro than a Juventus fan").
 In In that same year, Júnior also suffered another incident of racism.
 After Torino played an away match against AC Milan, Milan's supporters repeatedly shouted insults and spat at him while he was going out of the field with his mother and his godfather.

 In 1989, after Udinese paid Standard Liège £ 1.500.000 to sign Israeli striker Ronny Rosenthal, the team directors were under pressure from Hooligans Teddy Boys, an extremist fringe of the Udinese's ultras, which sent blackmail letter signed with a swastika to club president Giampaolo Pozzo to not sign a Jewish footballer and vandalized the club's headquarters with antisemitic writings such as Non vogliamo ebrei al Friuli ("We don't want Jews at the Friuli"), "Rosenthal, vai al forno" ("Rosenthal, go to the oven"). and Rosenthal Go Home, this latter being accompanied by a skull with crossed bones.
 As a result of this intimidatory behaviour, Udinese signed Abel Balbo instead.

 The media outcry resulted in a parliamentary interrogation, and later, Rosenthal sued the club for moral damages: in 1995, the Italian judicial authorities found the club responsible of discriminatory behaviour, sentencing it to a compensation of 61 million lire.
+This was not the first time a player was threatened by said fringe of Udinese's ultras: In October 1986, Udinese's Peruvian striker Geronimo Barbadillo was target of racial abuse by said fans, who vandalized the perimeter walls of his residence with insults such as "Negro di merda, vattene" (Fucking nigger, go away") and sending death threats to him and his family via telephone after the club was consensually negotiating the termination of his contract to sign with Daniel Bertoni.

 Black footballers playing in the Serie A top flight in 1992–93 were also racially abused.
 Two black Dutch players, Ruud Gullit and Aron Winter, have spoken out against such racist taunts.
 Their complaints spurred a day of action on 13 December 1992, with the slogan "No al razzismo!" ("No to racism") being paraded by all players in the two Italian divisions.

+On 28 April 1996, when Dutch player Maickel Ferrier signed with Hellas Verona, the club's ultras (which are not new to racism behaviour), protested against the signing by hanging a black mannequin (to represent Ferrier) with a banner with a message in Veronese dialect written "El negro i ve la regalà.
+Dasighe el stadio da netarǃ!"
+(The nigger was given to you.
+Give him the stadium to clean!!) at Stadio Marcantonio Bentegodi.

 Paul Ince also complained about open abuse during his spell with Inter Milan in Italy between 1995 and 1997.